Sowing the seeds for a deeper understanding of the power of nature as a healing space for individuals and communities

 The people who have used these spaces during these years have helped us grasp the transformational effect of being intimately connected with nature.
 We understand this from the thousands of entries made in the community journal that is nestled in each of these sacred places.
 These powerful writings have raised a question in our minds.
 What if there could be scientific proof that mental and physical health could be substantially improved for individuals as a result of developing a personal connection with nature, especially in cities?

-The Nature Sacred National Awards, which have just recently been granted, are designed to do just that.
+The Nature Sacred National Awards, granted in 2013, were designed to do just that.
 Cross-disciplinary teams comprised of distinguished designers and scientists have come together to design and study the impact of Open Spaces Sacred Places on the individuals who use them.
-These studies now underway will investigate individual outcomes (such as stress reduction, emotional healing, attention restoration, and personal resiliency) and the related consequences in the individual’s life context (such as household relations, learning and school performance, work productivity and satisfaction, and community cohesion) of time spent in nearby nature.
+These studies now underway will investigate individual outcomes (such as stress reduction, emotional healing, attention restoration, and personal resiliency) and the related consequences in the individual’s life context (such as household relations, learning and school performance, work productivity and satisfaction, and community cohesion) of time spent in nearby urban nature.

 Through this initiative, we are supporting the empirical knowledge building that could be the tipping point about the transformational power of nature when experienced as a sacred place in cities.
 If the profound insights of the journal writings can be validated by empirical findings, then the integrated design and science can embolden community leaders to carry this message to policy makers, city planners, hospitals and health care providers, commercial developers, neighborhood associations, and beyond.